pulumi/docs/content/blog/platypus-platform-pulumi-at-1000-nodes/index.md

 ---
-title: "The Platypus Platform: Pulumi for large-scale organizations"
+title: "Platypus: A Pulumi-based reference architecture for large-scale organizations"
+allow_long_title: true
 date: 2024-08-05
 draft: false
 social_media: "TBD"
-meta_desc: "The Platypus Platform is a comprehensive Pulumi-based internal platform for infrastructure management and secure deployments in a large-scale environment."
+meta_desc: "Platypus is a reference architecture of a Pulumi-based internal platform for infrastructure management and secure deployments in a large-scale environment."
 meta_image: meta.png
 authors:
     - troy-howard